SofiaChar/valohai-parallel-pipelines-api-example/README.md

 - `"project": "<your-project-id>"`
 - `"environment": "<your-environment-id-if-required>"`

+You will also need to change these in the `single_pipeline_api.py`.

 4. **Run the Code on Valohai:**

 You have two options to execute your code on Valohai: